sacmehta/ESPNetv2-COREML/README.md

 </table>

 ## Model details
-The COREML model takes an RGB image of size 256x256 as an input and produces an output of size 256x256.
+The COREML model takes an RGB image of size 256x256 as an input and produces an output of size 256x256 in **real-tim**.
 The model learns about `0.79 million parameters` and performs roughly `337 million FLOPs` to generate the segmentation mask.
 The model is trained using PyTorch on the PASCAL VOC 2012 dataset and achieves a segmentation score of `63.36`, which is measured in terms of mean interesection over union (mIOU).

 Several pre-trained models are provided in our [EdgeNets](https://github.com/sacmehta/EdgeNets) repository.